Affiliate links on Android Authority may earn us a commission. Learn more.

 - Solid update support

 - Average cameras

 Check out our full review to learn more about the Nokia XR20.

-Doogee may not have the name recognition of either Nokia or Cat, but it knows how to make durable devices.
-The S98 is one of the latest offerings, and it replaces the still-solid Doogee S97 series.
+DOOGEE may not have the name recognition of either Nokia or Cat, but it knows how to make durable devices.
+The DOOGEE V Max is one of the latest offerings.
 It’s large and in charge with a hefty construction that comes in three colors — black, gold, and silver.
 All three are mostly black, though.

 - Large and heavy

 Samsung Galaxy Xcover6 Pro: Samsung’s most durable device